abhaysobhanan/abhaysobhanan.github.io/_pages/cv.md

 Awards and Honors
 ======
-* Finalist for 2024 IISE OR Track Best Paper Award.
+* 2024 IISE Best Paper Award Finalist in the Operations Research Division.
+Paper: *A branch-and-price algorithm for emergency humanitarian logistics with a mixed truck-drone fleet* with Sasan Mahmoudinazlou, Hadi Charkhgard and Changhyun Kwon.

 * International Travel Grant from the Office of Graduate Studies, USF to participate in IISE Annual Conference & Expo 2024.